"One in ten families has a long lasting estrangement."

 To be returned to me later as being: "Too scratchy, the wrong colour, or size, or shape,

 inappropriate, complicated, too modern or dated"..there was always a reason, they were, like me, never quite good enough.

 I tried for many, many years to buy the perfect present.
 I tried every tack.
 Spend more, make it more significant, interesting, life enhancing, even the deviousness of getting items that the recipient had coveted in a shop months before. which were confusingly still criticised for my lack of taste or understanding.

 I thought I was the worst gift buyer ever.
-I marveled at how others could buy me gifts I loved and treasured.
-That I would take pleasure in handling and how I marveled at the thought and care that had gone into their purchase, whilst I endlessly shopped and never succeeded.
+I marvelled at how others could buy me gifts I loved and treasured.
+That I would take pleasure in handling and how I wondered at the thought and care that had gone into their purchase, whilst I endlessly shopped and never succeeded.
 I clearly didn't understand the complex balance of gift buying and worried, often for months, about what might make a good gift.

 Eventually and somewhat slowly I learned what was going wrong.

 A few years ago, I gave a gift of a bracelet to a friend, she had helped me significantly that year and I had no real way to repay her but I wanted to mark her kindness - so I gave her a silver bracelet I had, had made.
 I had found a silversmith - and commissioned them to make and engrave it , with a small part of a poem that meant something to both of us.
 She was quite moved and I ? ...
 I was somewhat surprised.
 Yes I know!
 I am quite stupid sometimes.
 But this had been so much less work than I had put into presents that had been so deeply unsatisfactory to my family that they could not even be given house space.
 Yet she said it was lovely , and hugged me and even in my usual cynical self assessment it dawned on me that she actually might like it.
 It allowed me, finally, to consider that the whole "gift problem" might not be with me.